 Michelangelo’s David is one of the greatest sculptures of all time.
 Made of marble, it weighs six tons and stands 14′ tall.
 Design in the mind preceded shaping by the hands.
 To one of his kids, God spoke these words: “BEFORE I shaped (by his hands) you in the womb, I KNEW (design in his mind) all about you.
 (Jeremiah 1:5)

+Of this truth, David testified.
 You shaped me first inside, then out; you formed me in my mother’s womb.
 I thank you, High God!
 Body and soul, I AM MARVELOUSLY MADE!
 You know exactly how I was sculpted from nothing into something.
 (Psalm 139:13-16)

 Science affirms what David states.
 “A fertilized egg is about the size of a pinhead.
 Yet, it contains information equivalent to about six billion DNA ‘chemical letters.’
-This is enough information to fill 1000 books, 500 pages thick with print so small you would need a microscope to read it!.”
+This is enough information to fill 1000 books, 500 pages thick with print so small you would need a microscope to read it!”
 (The Origin of the Universe)

 The ancient creed begins: “I believe in God THE FATHER Almighty, MAKER of heaven and earth.”
-Remember, he’s your Father.
-He’s your Creator.
+Remember, he’s your Creator Father.
 He made you.
 He formed you.
-(Deuteronomy 32:6) You are a child of the Creator Father!
-You are God’s masterpiece!
-(Ephesians 2:10) … nothing less than a work of art!
+(Deuteronomy 32:6) You are His masterpiece (Ephesians 2:10) … nothing less than a work of art!
 You are the pinnacle of Father’s creative genius.
 He touches the absolute uniqueness of your being!

 Let us bow down and worship.
 Let us kneel before the Lord our Maker.
 Psalm 95:6